 A glitch is the result of a digital system malfunctioning.
 They cross images, videos, sound files and all types of software or hardware.

 Created digitally and with intent, these add an interesting, artistic layer to your image.
-It reminds people that they are looking at the representation of an image, not a physical print.

 In this article, we show you how to create an abstract portrait.
 The program we use to make this is Adobe Lightroom, which is a great tool for all processing needs.

 Techniques you will learn here will expand your editing knowledge.
 It will also help you to understand the possibilities that post-processing software can offer.